Bondage (BDSM): Meditative bondage

-This form of bondage is seldom used in western bondage.
+This form of bondage is seldom used in Western bondage.
 However, in Japanese bondage (Japanese: shibari), it is an important aspect, possibly originally having evolved from a religious tradition, where the interest is in the restrained partner's spiritual situation rather than their corporal situation.

 Public

-A subculture of gay men, sometimes called leathermen, were among the first groups to make obvious hints of their tastes of bondage into public spaces.
+A subculture of gay men, sometimes called leathermen, were among the first groups to make obvious hints of their taste in bondage in public spaces.
 Other groups, including pansexual and heterosexual BDSM enthusiasts, later followed suit.
 Early public displays were mainly limited to the wearing of certain fashion items, such as collars and cuffs.

 Over time, more explicit public displays arose.
 The most prominent examples are LGBT street fairs, such as the famous Folsom Street Fair.
 These events are few in number and highly controversial in most regions.

 Exhibitionist displays are another manifestation of public bondage.
 They are typically undertaken by individuals who fetishize public displays of sex and sexuality.
 However, some exhibitionist bondage is done as a social or political statement.
 This could be an effort to raise awareness of alternative sexuality or a political metaphor for oppression.

 BDSM clubs feature semi-public bondage.
 While the clubs and events are considered private, play parties feature open spaces where play occurs that allows other attendees to watch scenes in progress.
 Public play of this variety is more rooted in social activity and the safe space afforded by such clubs than exhibitionist fetishism.

 BDSM

 Bondage features prominently in BDSM scenes and sexual roleplay.
-It is the best known aspect of BDSM even outside the BDSM scene, and does not require a BDSM-oriented sexual identity to practice.
-Even so-called "vanilla" people can become masters of the technical aspects of tying their partners up.
+It is the best-known aspect of BDSM even outside the BDSM scene, and does not require a BDSM-oriented sexual identity to practice.
+People who routinely engage in conventional sex sometimes become proficient in the technical aspects of tying their partners up.

 Bondage has a sexual appeal to people of all sexes and all sexual orientations, in a switch, dominant (top) or submissive (bottom) role.

 There are also some common fantasy settings in which bondage may be a component.
 These include: